Android-Academy-Global/fundamentals-2020-extra-tasks/create-new-task.md

 2. Crate a new branch for your task.
 2. Go to **tasks** folder and create a new .md file by coping **template.md**;
 3. Change title and author(use your telegram name);
-4. Fill-up gaps using hints from template;
+4. Fill-up gaps using hints from template, you can use any language;
-4. Add link to your telegram in the header
-4. Change title
 5. Open pull request to **master** branch;
 6. Ask other mentors to review you task.
 7. When you get 5 approves from the other mentors - merge it.

 ### Definition of done

-**If you're reviving** the task, please make sure that **all** following requirements are met!
+**If you're reviving** the task, please make sure that https://github.com/Android-Academy-Global/fundamentals-2020-extra-tasks**all** following requirements are met!

 * Does task seem clear for you?
 * Does **Useful links** contain all needed links to theory?
 Is it enough to complete the task?